 on photovoltaic applications.
 Office: 8-311, x3-5482.

-ατ mit døt edu) is a sophomore majoring in
+←Fan Wang (wangfan ατ mit døt edu) is a graduate student in mechanical

-Rodrigo Muñoz (rodmk ατ mit døt edu) is a
+Tingtao Zhau (tingtaoz ατ mit døt edu) is a graduate student in physics working on

 Graduated group members